Inga Berit Svestad

-Inga Berit Svestad (born 28 June 1985 in Åndalsnes) is a Norwegian handball player.
+Inga Berit Svestad (born 28 June 1985 in Åndalsnes) is a retired Norwegian handball player.
 She played for Byåsen HE, and on the Norwegian national team.

 She made her debut on the Norwegian national team in 2009 in a match against Croatia, and played 13 matches and scored 15 goals for the national team in 2009.
-With the club Byåsen, she participated in the Women's EHF Champions League nine years in a row, from the 2005–06 season to the 2013–14 season.
+With the club Byåsen, she participated in the Women's EHF Champions League.